|

 Here are some English-language recipe websites, cookbooks, and food blogs that readers can use to practice reading and writing in English:

-Allrecipes.com – This website offers a variety of recipes from around the world and allows users to filter recipes by cuisine, dietary needs, and cooking method.
+Allrecipes.com – This website offers a variety of recipes from around the world and allows users to filter recipes by cuisine, dietary needs, and cooking methods.
 The site also features user ratings and reviews, making it a great resource for finding tried and true recipes.

 Jamie Oliver – Jamie Oliver is a well-known British chef who has authored numerous cookbooks and operates a website with a wide range of recipes.
 His recipes often feature fresh, seasonal ingredients and are designed to be easy to prepare.